nikkiricks/Sloane-Phone-Node/README.md

 # Sloane-Phone-Node

 - For an intro and setting up NodeBots check out my [Node_Bots repo](https://github.com/nikkiricks/Node_Bots)
-- To see how I took my Sloane Phone to the next level using C++ check out my [Sloane-Phone-Arduino repo](https://github.com/nikkiricks/Sloane-Phone-Arduino)
+- To see how I took my Sloane Phone to the next level with a board that used a SIM card and using C++ check out my [Sloane-Phone-Arduino repo](https://github.com/nikkiricks/Sloane-Phone-Arduino)

 ## The Tech Inspiration